eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

 -->

 1. Is there additional deprecation information we'd like to represent?
 Note that additional information can always be added later, but it's good to consider any possible needs now.
+   - We considered including properties such as the options or conversion function needed to achieve the same behavior with a replacement rule, but deemed these out-of-scope for now.
+[More info in this comment](https://github.com/eslint/rfcs/pull/116#discussion_r1497468163).

 ## Help Needed